isomerpages/enterprisesg-cpso/_about-us/02-faq-cgsr.md

 **12. What are the offences under the CGSR?**<br>
 Any person who –

-  a.	continues selling the goods on or after the day following the issue of a public notice declaring any consumer goods to be unsafe; or
+  a.	continues selling the goods on or after the day following the issue of a public notice declaring any consumer goods to be unsafe; or<br>
-  b.	fails to comply with a direction issued by the Consumer Product Safety Office to –
+  b.	fails to comply with a direction issued by the Consumer Product Safety Office to –<br>
     (i)	control or cease the supply; and
     (ii)	inform users of the potential dangers of the goods